How To Clean Copper Pans Using All Natural Ingredients Easily

 • Use high heat with the white distilled vinegar to make sure the water and vinegar are boiling for best results.

-• YOu can use coarse salt or baking soda instead of table salt to get rid of the copper oxide.
+• You can use coarse salt or baking soda instead of table salt to get rid of the copper oxide.

 • I haven’t had luck with tomato paste.